 I finished my initial training at the Oregon School of Massage in 2007.
 My studies centered on the Eastern style modality of Shiatsu.

 I specialize in Deep Tissue, Orthopedic and Medical Massage, Trigger Point relief and Gua Sha techniques, along with other therapeutic modalities.
-Additionally, I hold certifications in AIS (Active Isolated Stretch), Therapeutic Cupping, Thai Herbal neck and head recovery and Jade Stone facial rejuvenation techniques, facial cupping and Gua Sha.
+I hold certifications in AIS (Active Isolated Stretch), Therapeutic Cupping, Trigger Point Therapy, Thai Herbal neck and head recovery, Jade Stone facial rejuvenation techniques, facial cupping and Gua Sha.

 I provide thorough treatment using many modalities for clients with chronic pain and postural deviations.
 My focus is on assisting clients to understand and utilize self-help techniques and their body's ability to heal on the musculoskeletal level.